Last Revised: May 11, 2023

 - The categories of sources for the personal information we collected about the California consumer.

 - Our business purposes for collecting the personal information.

 - The categories of third parties with whom Armstrong shared the personal information in the previous 12 months.

 - The specific pieces of personal information we collected about the California consumer.

 Right to Request Deletion

-California consumers have the right to request that Armstrong delete some or all of the personal information that they submitted through this Site or that Armstrong collected while they used this Site, subject to some exceptions.
+California consumers have the right to request that Armstrong delete some or all of the personal information that they submitted through these Sites or that Armstrong collected while they used these Sites, subject to some exceptions.
 Once Armstrong receives, confirms, and verifies a consumer request, we will delete the California consumer’s personal information from our records, unless an exception applies.